ario2025/SunnyProxy/README.md

 # SunnyProxy

-SunnyProxy is a first minimalist proxy-like servlet to serve all requests where commonly blocked for some reason in common circumstances.
+SunnyProxy is a Java based proxy reverse minimalist "proxy-like" servlet to serve all requests where commonly blocked for some reason in common circumstances to work on focus in Oracle Weblogic Server.

 Weblogic 10.3.6